PVagharshyan/compiler/README.md

 - FILE_PATH is mandatory for `run`
 - `run_all` requires valid test directory:
   run/code_examples_for_testing/
-- Visualizer only works after successful execution
+- Execution state is tracked internally via `.last_run_state`
-- Previous run state is stored in `.last_run_state`
+- Generated artifacts are automatically managed by the system

 ---